BigDataAnalytics2023/gwbigdataanalytics2023-final-project-weatherlink/milestone-3/README.md

-This folder contains our diagrams for system design.
+This folder contains our diagrams for system design, as well as the technical report detailing system design (which incorporates the diagrams)